vctrodrigues/Recursive-Algorithms/README.md

 (e.g. `digitSum(32)` should return _3 + 2_, which is _5_.)

+The recursive solution is transform the number into a `string` and separate the _last character_ to the `rest of the "word"`.
+So, it takes the sum between the _last character_ (which is converted into a number again) and `digitSum(rest)`.

 ## 3. Compiling

 The project use [CMake](http://cmake.org), with **CMake** installed in your machine, use `cmake` into project folder, so use `make` to create executable file.